-This well-known and beautiful symbol of the Boulder area is even more impressive when you get up close and personal with it.
-And hiking to it should definitely be on every Coloradan’s bucket list.
+Our first hike to this well-known and beautiful symbol of the Boulder area was more than five years ago.
+But we still remember it vividly … since it is even more impressive when you get up close and personal with those peaks!
+Hiking to it should definitely be on every Coloradan’s bucket list.

-The hike to the 1st Flatiron is a little over a mile and passes by the 2nd Flatiron as well.
+The hike to the 1st Flatiron is a little over a mile and passes by the 2nd Flatiron along the way.
 Although short, the steep incline of the trail and scrambling over rocks can really wear you out.
-However, the views are definitely worth it, including lots of impressive views of Boulder, the Flatirons and other surrounding mountains.
+However, the views are definitely worth it, including lots of impressive overlooks of Boulder, the other flatirons, and surrounding mountains.
 It’s especially gorgeous with a bit of snow leftover from winter!

 After parking at Chautauqua Park (best on a weekday to avoid crowds), head up the Chautauqua Trail to the Bluebell-Baird Trail to make your way up to the Flatirons.

 Once you reach the top, if you are brave and agile, climb to the alcove for truly amazing views.
-We could have stayed here for hours.
-Next time we plan to bring a little picnic to enjoy at this special spot before heading back to the car.
+We could have stayed here for hours during our visit.
+It’s perfect for a picnic!

-After hiking the 1st Flatiron, if you aren’t ready to head indoors, there are plenty of other options in the Chautauqua area, or you could wander along Boulder Creek or go shopping downtown.
-Boulder is a quirky, beautiful and unique area so definitely check it out if you have extra time!
+After hiking to the Flatirons, if you aren’t ready to head indoors, there are plenty of other options in the Chautauqua area, or you could wander along Boulder Creek or go shopping downtown.
+Boulder is a quirky, beautiful and unique area – so, definitely check it out if you have extra time!